retifrav/scraps/_Linux/linux.md

 /dev/mmcblk0: PTUUID="6c596e14" PTTYPE="dos"
 ```

-We need USD drives with labels `some` and `another`, but the latter has exfat filesystem, so add its support first:
+We need USB drives with labels `some` and `another`, but the latter has `exfat` filesystem, so add its support first:

 ```
 sudo apt install exfat-fuse exfat-utils